younesStrittmatter/JATOSTutorialComplete/singleStroopTrial.md

 ## (6) A complete Trial: Adding fixation cross and feedback
 ### (6.1) Add a fixation cross

 Let's add a fixation cross before the Stroop stimulus is shown.
 We just have to define another trial without any choices and with a + as stimulus.
+We also don't want to end the fixation cross if the participant presses a key.
+To indicate this, we use the `response_ends_trial` parameter.
 Then we add this fixation cross to the timeline.
 ```html
 <!DOCTYPE html>
 <html>